SDFIdk/ea-modelling-tools-sql/README.md

 .\build\build.ps1 -saxonJar:"C:\path\to\saxon-he-x.y.jar" -mdgVersion:a.b.c
 ```

-The scripts are combined into three files:
+The scripts are combined into four files:

 1. an MDG Technology (mdg_eamt_sql.xml);
 2. a file containing the searches, following the same structure as in
 searches exported from EA and as in C:\Users\<username>\AppData\Roaming\Sparx Systems\EA\Search Data\EA_Search.xml
 (ea_search.xml);
+3. a file containing the model views (ea_modelviews.xml), a simple copy of the model views file in the source code;
-3. an HTML file listing all the searches and their comments
+4. an HTML file listing all the searches and their comments
 (ea_search_doc.xhtml).